Anne Bruun: Women's rights

 In 1889, Bruun became one of the first advocates of equal pay for men and women, contributing to work on new legislation which in 1908 established the starting salaries of women teachers at a level comparable to those for men.

-Bruun was also an active member of the Danish Women's Society and of Foreningen imod Lovbeskyttelse for Usædelighed (FLU), an organization which fought against public prostitution.
+Bruun was also an active member of the Danish Women's Society and of Foreningen imod Lovbeskyttelse for Usædelighed (FLU), an organization which fought against public prostitution (the Regulation system).
 In 1886, she became a member of FLU's management committee and in 1898, was appointed to its board of directors.
 She was the organization's most talented speaker, openly supporting its cause.
 When legislation was passed against public prostitution, FLU was dissolved in 1907.
-Bruun then became a co-founding member of Vagten mod Offentlig Prostition (Guard against Public Prostitution).
+Bruun then became a co-founding member of Vagten mod Offentlig Prostitution (Guard against Public Prostitution).
 She also fought against sex-trafficking, serving on the Danish branch of the Committee for the Suppression of the While Slave Trade.

 In 1889, Bruun became a board member of the central Women's Society, heading the organization in 1890 during the sickness of its chair, Kirstine Frederiksen.
 From 1895 to 1897, she edited the Society's journal Kvinden og Samfindet, frequently contributing article both before and after.
 In 1899, Bruun was elected chair of the Society's Copenhagen branch.
 In 1907, she succeeded in having women admitted to the Technical Society's School.

 For some time, Bruun had been a proponent of women's suffrage, despite the official stand of the Women's Society.
 As the position evolved, she became a member of the Society's electoral committee in 1904 and joined the Kristne Kvinders Vælgerforening (Christian Women Voters Association).
 In 1924, she was recognized as an honorary member of the Women's Society's Copenhagen branch.

 Anne Bruun died in Kalundborg on 11 July 1934.